You couldn't find the answer here?

 How do I know if the locking tuners / clamping mechanisms also fit my guitar?

-You basically have to consider 3 things:
+Basically you have to consider 3 things:

 1. Angle of the screw lug

-Our Monkey Locks - Locking Tuners / clamping mechanisms have a 135 degree screw lug.
+Our Monkey Locks locking tuners / clamping mechanisms have a 135 degree screw lug.
 This fits a lot of guitars, but not all.
 Of course you can also drill holes to install our Monkey Locks if your guitar doesn't have holes for 135 degrees.

 2. Headstock hole diameter